-All Saints, Old BuckenhamOpen daily from about 9.00am to dusk.
+All Saints, Old BuckenhamOpen daily from 9am to dusk.

 Incorrect information?
 Update this entry